• Skip to primary navigation

 SAIT is renowned for providing outstanding hands-on, industry-facing education and applied to learn that gives students the skills they require to excel in a transforming employment market.

-SAIT is a global institution, hosting students from over 97 countries on an annual basis.
-SAIT’s focus is on providing an education of the highest quality, from a stunning campus in Calgary, Canada which is equipped with world-class facilities, amenities, and a supportive faculty.
+Southern Alberta Institute of Technology is a global institution hosting students from over 97 countries annually.
+SAIT focuses on providing an education of the highest quality from a stunning campus in Calgary, Canada equipped with world-class facilities, amenities, and a supportive faculty.

 VISIT SCHOOL